wexample/php-yaml/README.md

 $value1 = $resolver->getValue('@domain.one::some_key'); // Initial lookup (slower)
 $value2 = $resolver->getValue('@domain.one::some_key'); // Cached lookup (much faster)

+// Batch processing also benefits from caching
+$resolved = $resolver->resolveValues($translations); // Uses cache for individual lookups

 // Cache is automatically invalidated when new files are registered
 $resolver->registerFile('@domain.three', '/path/to/three.yml');
 // All caches are cleared to ensure consistency